kassimariemc/budget-tracker/README.md

 ## Description

 Balance your accounts and track your expenses even when offline.
+See your current balance and calculate your future balance based on your upcoming expenses.
+This application will fully work and save your data with no internet access.

 ![Screen Shot](public/images/screen-shot.png)